NATHAN76543217/ft_malcolm/README.md

 Run the command `make`.
 Usage: `./ft_malcolm src_ip src_mac_address target_ip target_mac_address`

+# options
+	Usage: ./ft_malcolm [options] [--] target1_ip target1_mac target2_ip target2_mac
+	ARP spoofing (poisoning) program.

+		-h, --help                show this help message and exit

+	Basic options
+		-v, --verbose             enable verbose mode.
+		-i, --interface=<str>     force to use a specific interface.

 # Processus

 The Address Resolution Protocol (ARP) is a `request-response` process by which a known IP address is mapped to an unknow MAC address.
 In a Linux system, arp cache is accessible into /proc/net/arp (stored in RAM).

 ## Packet structure
 	An ARP message is always related to only one (1) address resolution.
 	The size of the ARP message depends on the link layer and network layer address sizes.
 For IPv4 it's 28 bytes.

 Two query:
 - Request:
 - Reply:

 ### Header
 	The message header specifies the types of network in use at each layer as well as the size of addresses of each.
 	The message header is completed with the operation code for request (1) and reply (2).
 	The payload of the packset consists of four addresses, the hardware and protocol address of the sender and receiver hosts.

 	Total: 8 bytes
 	- Htype 2 byte
 	- Ptype 2 byte
 		for IPv4 the value is :`0x0800`
 	- Hlen 1 byte
 	- Plen 1 byte
 	- Operation 2 byte
 		The value is either 1 for a request or 2 for a reply.
 ### Sender
 	Total: 10 bytes
 	- SHA 6 bytes
 	- SPA 4 bytes
 ### Target
 	Total: 10 bytes
 	- THA 6 bytes
 	- TPA 4 bytes

 Congif:
 - PC A
 - PC B
 - PC C
 # TODO
 	Detect arp request on an interface
 	then
 	send an ARP reply to Target saying we are src => now target think we are SRC send an ARP reply to SRC saying we are Target => now SRC think we are Target

 IP:  192.168.1.98
 this IP boadcast:  192.168.1.255 standard IP boadcast:  255.255.255.255
 MAC broadcast: FF:FF:FF:FF:FF:FF
 Avant:
 	A et B communique
 Après:
 	A envoie à B(C) et C transmet à B(B).
 Je dois envoyer une reply normalement.